 There are several significant advantages to adding receiver functions to surface wave dispersion data in the Monte Carlo inversion.
-We focus on three topics: (1) determining crustal thickness and uncertainties, (2) determining the velocity jump across the Moho, and (3) constraining uppermost mantle structure.
+We focus on three topics: (1) determining crustal thickness

-By utilizing receiver functions in the inversion, we naturally increase the accuracy of estimates of Moho depth or crustal thickness.
-This is apparent on comparison between the crustal thickness distribution for station R11A from the inversion with surface wave data alone and that from the joint inversion of both data sets (Fig. 11c and Fig. 14c).
+By utilizing receiver functions in the inversion, there is a natural increase in the accuracy of estimates of Moho depth or crustal thickness.
+This is apparent on comparison between the crustal thickness distribution for station R11A from the inversion with surface wave data alone and that from the joint inversion of both data sets (Fig. 9c and Fig. 12c).
 This observation holds for all stations with clear P-to-S converted signals.
-Figure 21a,b presents crustal thickness and associated uncertainties from inverting surface wave dispersion data alone.
-The uncertainty level scales with crustal thickness and is ~ 5 km on average with smaller values in the Basin and Range and larger values in the east.
-In contrast, crustal thickness and uncertainty determined from the joint inversion appears in Figure 21c,d.
+Figure 19a,b presents crustal thickness and associated uncertainties from inverting surface wave dispersion data alone.
+The uncertainty level scales with crustal thickness and is ~ 5 km on average with smaller values in the Basin and Range and larger values in the Great Plains.
+In contrast, crustal thickness and uncertainty determined from the joint inversion appears in Figure 19c,d.
 The uncertainty level from the joint inversion decreases in the Basin and Range, the central Rocky Mountains and parts of the Great Plains, where P-to-S converted phases are well observed.
 In the northern part of the Colorado Plateau and southern Wyoming craton where thick sediments exist, crustal thickness uncertainties are not reduced by adding receiver functions or may even increase where the P-to-S signals in the receiver functions are muted by sedimentary reverberations.
 In addition to improving the determination of Moho depth, receiver functions also help to determine whether a sharp Moho discontinuity exists or not.
-An example is shown in the inversion at station T18A in the Colorado Plateau (Fig. 16), where the raw receiver function has no dominant arrival from 3 sec to 7 sec where a P-to-S conversion should appear.
-The joint Monte Carlo inversion thus results a model that has a gradient in Vsv at the depth where Moho is expected (e.g., Fig. 16).
+An example is shown in the inversion at station T18A in the Colorado Plateau (Fig. 14), where the raw receiver function has no dominant arrival from 3 sec to 7 sec where a P-to-S conversion should appear.
+The joint Monte Carlo inversion thus produces a model that has a gradient in Vsv at the depth where Moho is expected.
 The resulting crustal thickness distribution has larger uncertainty than when a clear P-to-S phase is observed, but none of the models in the distribution shows a sharp Moho.